itsdk109/go_restfull_api/README.md

 Send a DELETE request to http://localhost:2222/deletebooksbyid/{id}, replacing {id} with the actual ID.

 ## Note:
-This is a simple example, and error handling, security, and other production considerations are not fully implemented.
+&rarr; This is a simple example, and error handling, security, and other production considerations are not fully implemented.
 Ensure proper security measures are in place before deploying this application in a production environment.